AthinaSavvinidou/asr-tts-class-2021/README.md

 ## AUTOMATIC SPEECH RECOGNITION
-  ### Project Description
+  ### 1. Project Description
  In this project, was attempted to create an  automatic recognition system, which recognizes voice commands for the AMONG US game in the German language.
+   ###2.Data Preparation
    The grammar and dictionary were originally created, as well the list of voice commands.
 The voxforge german dataset, was used as train and development set.
-  ##run.sh file

 ## SYNTHESIS PART <a name="introduction"></a>